 Von Willebrand’s Disease

 This is the most common inherited bleeding disorder in both humans and dogs.
 It is a form of Hemophilia – a lowered blood clotting protein resulting in bruising, nosebleeds, and wounds that will not scab over.
 If your pet shows any of these symptoms, testing for the Von Willebrand factor will be needed.
-This test is vital before any surgery performed.
+This test is vital before any surgery is performed.

 With contact allergies, lawn treatments such as fertilizers and weed killers can be the cause for your pet’s rash or excessive scratching or licking of feet.